 - A pesticide safety poster, which must be the EPA Worker Protection Standard (WPS) safety poster, Protect Yourself from Pesticides; or an equivalent poster that includes all of the required elements.
-Obtain the Protect Yourself from Pesticides poster by ordering the poster in hard copy or on CD from the National Service Center for Environmental Publications.

 An employer must display the required information together in a central location on the agricultural establishment where it is readily accessible and can be easily seen and read by workers and handlers.